10 Famous Sonic Branding Examples: The Science of Audio

 Does sonic branding affect sales?

 Research suggests yes.
 Studies by the Journal of Retail & Consumer Services have shown that congruent music and sound in retail environments can increase dwell time and willingness to spend.
-In digital UX, confirmation sounds reduce user anxiety, leading to higher completion rates.
+In digital UX, confirmation sounds reduce user anxiety, thereby increasing completion rates.

 What is ‘Brand DNA’ in music?